Jin93/MEBayesSL/README.md

 ```
 The following columns are required for the GWAS summary data files:

- 1. rsid: SNP ID in the format of rsXXXX.
+ 1. rsid: SNP ID, in the format of rsXXXX.
+If only the position information is available (in the training GWAS data and/or validation data), please impute rsid (e.g., using LD reference data with the same genome build).
- 2. chr: chromosome, 1,2,...,22.
+ 2. chr: shromosome, 1, 2, ..., or 22.
-beta: SNP effect.
-Note that for binary traits, beta is the coefficient in logistic regression, i.e. log(OR).
+ 3. beta: SNP effect.
+For binary traits, beta is the log of odds ratio (logOR) from logistic regressions.
-beta_se: Standard error of beta.
+ 4. beta_se: standard error of beta.
-a1: effective allele (counted allele in regression).
+ 5. a1: effective (reference) allele (counted allele in regression), the allele which beta corresponds to.
-a0: alternative allele (non-A1 allele).
+ 6. a0: other (alternative) allele.
+Note that sometimes it is referred to as "a2".
-n_eff: Sample size per variant.
-Note that for binary traits, it is effective sample sizes = 4 / (1 / N_control + 1 / N_case); and for continuous traits, it is simply the sample size.
+ 7. n_eff: GWAS sample size by SNP.
+For binary traits, it is the effective sample sizes = 4 / (1 / N_control + 1 / N_case); and for continuous traits, it is the same as the total sample size.

-Note that the summary statistics files are suggested to be cleaned as follows before using:
+Before running the MUSSEL pipeline, please consider applying the following quality control steps on the GWAS summary data files, if possible:

-Keep variants in reference panels to avoid troubles caused by reading huge files.
-The rsid of variants in reference panels can be found in ref_bim.txt.
+ 1. Only keep the biallelic HapMap3 + MEGA SNPs (SNP IDs can be found in the second column of `ref_bim.txt`) to avoid troubles caused by reading huge files (e.g., > 8 million SNPs) in R.
-Alleles are suggested to match to reference panels to avoid flipping strands.
-The alleles of variants in reference panels can be found in ref_bim.txt.
-For each population, remove variants whose allele frequencies are less than 1%.
-If your summary statistics does not contain information of population-specific allele frequencies, we recommanded to use that in 1000G, which can be found in ref_af.txt.
+ 2. Remove SNPs with minor allele frequencies lower than 1% in all populations.
-Remove variants with small sample size (90% of median sample size per variant).
+ 3. Remove SNPs with small GWAS sample sizes (90% of median per SNP GWAS sample size).

 __Note:__